 Specifications:rn• Core clocks – 1620 MHz (Boost)rn• Interface: 1 x HDMI, 2 x DisplayPortrn• VRAM: 6GB GDDR6rn• Total Power Draw: 190Wrn• Dimensions: L: 175mm H: 110mm W: 40mm

 If you want a GPU to handle basic tasks but also want to do some gaming now and then, this ITX RX 5600 XT is the way to go.
 With clock speeds boosting up to 1650 MHz, you can easily game at 1080p@60FPS.
-You might even go higher than that in competitive titles.
+You might even go higher than that in fast-paced titles.

 Which Low Profile Graphics Card Should You Get?